AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Handling error

-In the `testNOT` test, we have defined a perceptron with only one weight.
+In `testNOT`, we have defined a perceptron with only one weight.
 The array provided when calling `feed:` _must_ have only one entry.
 But what would happen if we had two entries instead of one?
 An error should occur as we are wrongly using the (small) API we have defined.

 We should also test this behavior to make sure errors are properly generated.
 Define the following test: